 Compared to a regular upright or handheld vacuum, wet/dry vacuums tend to be larger and heavier.
 They have specialized nozzles for liquid spills and one or more dry suction nozzles or flexible hoses.

 Unlike typical household dry vacuums, wet and dry vacs usually work mainly through a large flexible hose.
-They may or may not include brushes and rollers, and they tend to work just as well on hard surfaces and concrete floor types as on carpet and upholstery.
+They may or may not include brushes and rollers, and they tend to work just as well on hard surfaces and concrete floor types as on carpets and upholstery.

 Wet dry vacs can also have larger capacity canisters to handle large dry debris such as wood chips and shavings.
 A compact wet/dry vacuum will likely have a larger motor and more powerful suction than a typical dry upright model.

 Wet and dry vacs use more power than dry-only models due to the greater suction needed to pull up liquid spills and wet messes.
-Larger vacuums typically have a 2 horsepower motor to a 6.5-horsepower motor or more.
+Larger vacuums typically have a 2-horsepower motor to a 6.5-horsepower motor or more.

 Unlike other types of vacuum, wet and dry vacs often have a blower nozzle or blower port.
 This is helpful for outdoor cleanup and dry messes such as potting soil or wood shavings.
 Some models have specialized modes for cleaning up challenging substances like drywall dust, making them an excellent vacuum for ashes.
 Depending on the dust and debris involved, wearing a respirator or N95 mask and eye protection might be advisable when using the blower function.
 Regarding outdoor cleanup, you can also opt for a top-rated leaf vacuum alongside a wet/dry vac to pick up that outdoor debris.
 If you need to clean specific outdoor areas like a pond, there are pond vacuums, or there are tutorials on how to create a pond vacuum DIY.

 In principle, wet-dry vacs work like other vacuum cleaners.
 A motor turns the vanes of an air pump that generates suction, and the suction picks up dirt, debris, and messes through a variety of nozzles and attachments.
-Wet dry vacuums usually use intake and outlet port filters to prevent dirt and grime from clogging the motor and to keep dust and particles from getting aerosolized during the cleanup process.
+Wet dry vacuums usually use intake and outlet port filters to prevent dirt and grime from clogging the motor and keep dust and particles from aerosolizing during the cleanup process.

 Wet/dry vacs use a second wet canister and wet filter for pulling up liquids and wet debris.
 The design of the wet suction pathway allows dirty water to pass through into a canister or tank.
-Tank capacity varies among different types of wet dry vacuums.
+Tank capacity varies among different types of wet and dry vacuums.
 Medium-sized models tend to have a built-in 5-gallon container.
 At the same time, it’s not uncommon to see a large, 16-gallon wet dry vacuum for applications where you might need a larger liquid capacity.

 Wet/dry vacs usually have a drain port to empty the dirty water without removing the debris canister.